First bicycle-friendly business bootcamp comes to Fayetteville

-FAYETTEVILLE, Ark (KNWA) — Local representatives came together today with local businesses to host the first of a series of bicycle-friendly boot camps in Fayetteville.
+FAYETTEVILLE, Ark (KFTA) — Local representatives came together today with local businesses to host the first of a series of bicycle-friendly boot camps in Fayetteville.

 The workshops will help business owners learn more and apply to make their workplaces a bicycle-friendly designation.